RNDr.

 nitrogen , which would become solid ice.
 At the BSP party, I

 brought this frozen unusual alcohol to taste.
-We stated that he
+We found it to be

-is very gentle.
-At that time, a colleague of radiochemist Dr.
+very gentle.
+At that time, a colleague of radiochemist Dr. stayed

-stayed at our workplace for a long-term internship.
-Pavel
+at our workplace for a long-term internship.
+Pavel Krejčí,

-Krejčí, nicknamed Palo , from the Department of
+nicknamed Palo , from the Department of Nuclear Medicine

-in in vitro laboratory methods RIA ).
-He liked the frozen plum brandy very much, he said
+tasted the frozen plum brandy very much, he said that there was

-that there was no way to recognize alcohol.
-And so he drank a
+no way to recognize alcohol.
+And so he drank a lot, or rather bit

-get up alone, he was taken to the study, he did not go home and
+helped him go to the study, he did not go home and slept in the

 Doc.MUDr.
 Josef Kuba